ericwbailey/ericwbailey.website/source/writing/comic-sans-is-a-good-typeface-actually.md

 A lot has been written about this much-maligned typeface, both criticizing and defending it.
 To cover the overall situation:

 - It was created by [Vincent Connare](https://en.wikipedia.org/wiki/Vincent_Connare) for [the Microsoft Bob Operating System](https://en.wikipedia.org/wiki/Microsoft_Bob) (<abbr>OS</abbr>) as a purpose-built typeface.
-- Microsoft included the typeface in its Windows OS, giving the a large population access to it.
+- Microsoft included the typeface in its Windows OS, giving a large population access to it.
 - Many people repurposed the typeface for their own needs, due to its friendly appearance.
 - Many designers feel disdain for the typeface, seeing it as simplistic and childish, and joke about and judge its use.
 - This disdain has managed to enter into the [mainstream pop culture discourse](https://www.youtube.com/watch?v=zq7Eki5EZ8o).